ultralightbeam/practices-in-computer-vision/README.md

 # practices-in-computer-vision
-Code implementation for the book Programming Computer Vision with Python
+C++ implementation of Python exercises in the book Programming Computer Vision with Python.
+Codes utilize OpenCV heavily.